 The Report indicates that “numerous consultation submissions noted that this program has resulted in a pervasive “chill” on the public policy and advocacy activities of charities”.
 This suspension will be in effect until the government officially responds to the Panel’s report.

 Overall, this is a positive report that will benefit the charitable sector to the extent it is adopted and implemented.
-Full details of the Report are provided here.
+Read full details of the Report..